TechCongress: Background

-Travis Moore founded the fellowship as a solution to some of the issues he witnessed in his six years of experience in the House of Representatives, working for former Rep. Henry A. Waxman (D-Calif.)
+Travis Moore founded the fellowship as a solution to some of the issues he witnessed in his six years of experience in the House of Representatives, working for former Rep. Henry Waxman (D-Calif.)

-Logistics

 TechCongress used an Indiegogo campaign to get seed funding for the fellowship.
 A total sum of $8,000 was raised in the first year.
+In 2022, the program was expanded due to a $2.5 million investment from the Knight Foundation.

 It invites a wide variety of individuals with different backgrounds to be part of the fellowship.
 Fellows mainly come from technical backgrounds, involving work in the private sector.